 Completing your self-assessment application and receiving your firm’s UK Unique Taxpayer Reference number is a simple process.
 Nevertheless, you must be careful not to mix up the unique numbers related to your business:

 - Company Registration Number This name is provided to you after you start your business and is used to identify it.
 It typically consists of 8 numbers (for example, 48684698) or 2 letters followed by 6 digits.

 - HMRC issues a VAT number to businesses that have applied for Value Added Tax.
 This sequence has 9 numbers with the addition of the prefix “GB” (e.g., GB48684698)

 - HMRC issues an Employer reference number whenever an employer registers to use PAYE for its workers.
 The first 3 numbers of the reference indicate the tax department that is responsible for the relevant PAYE.

 What should Freelancers working in a foreign nation do regarding UTR numbers?

-Now that we have reached the end of the article, I assume you would have understood the need and importance of a Unique Taxpaying Reference Number.
-If you are someone who is self-employed and have filed for self-assessment tax returns, or if you are an employee, you still need a UTR number.
+If you are someone who is self-employed and has filed for self-assessment tax returns, or if you are an employee, you still need a UTR number.
 Once you get your UTR number, you can easily enjoy a lot of perks.